sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist/README.md

 docker run --rm -it -v $PWD:/work -w /work swamp python train.py \
     --trainer-number 2 \
     --pull-probability 0.5 \
-    --loss-sample-interval 10 \
+    --model-sample-interval 10 \
     --job-root-dir jobs
 ```

-`train.py` execute the taining process and dump models to the `--job-root-dir` at interval `--loss-sample-interval`.
+`train.py` execute the taining process and dump models to the `--job-root-dir` at interval `--model-sample-interval`.
 The meaning of parameters in the above command are described below:

 `--trainer-number` : number of trainers running in total.

 `--pull-probability` : the probability of trainer pulling from ps.

-`--loss-sample-interval` : how many batches to wait before record a loss value.
+`--model-sample-interval` : how many batches to wait before dump a model.

 `--job-root-dir` : the storage path of job data(net and params.